HOW GLUTATHIONE CAN SAVE YOUR PATIENT’S LIFE

 • Stop tumor progression and cancer growth

-• Rid your patient’s of health-threatening toxins
+• Rid your patients of health-threatening toxins

 • Protect from DNA-damaging oxidative stress